opensearch-project/documentation-website/_observing-your-data/metricsanalytics.md

 Introduced 2.14
 {: .label .label-purple }

-Metrics analytics enables you to federate and view metrics from remote OpenSearch clusters.
-Select the dastabase icon on the upper-right toolbar and the choose the desired cluster listed in the **DATA SOURCES** dropdown menu as shown in the following image.
-You can switch from the local cluster to a remote cluster.
+You can federate and view metrics from remote OpenSearch clusters by using the **Metrics analytics** tool.
+Select the dastabase icon on the upper-right toolbar and choose the desired cluster listed in the **DATA SOURCES** dropdown menu, as shown in the following image.
+You can switch from a local cluster to a remote cluster.

 ![Switching clusters]({{site.url}}{{site.baseurl}}/images/metrics/remote-cluster-selection.png)